 Conner Prairie offers a family friendly festival for both adults and children.
-The Legend of Sleepy Hollow marionette show, Disney movie, kids’ crafts, face painting and fall treats are all available for your family’s enjoyment.
+The Legend of Sleepy Hollow marionette show, and movie, kids’ crafts, face painting, magic show, storytelling, various Conner Scarie Monster performances, midway games, and fall treats are all available for your family’s enjoyment.
 Hayrides after 8 p.m. will pass through the woods of Conner Prairie in the dark, so it’s up to parents to decide if their children are mature enough for the ride.
 The Headless Horseman will amaze most attendees but young children might become frightened during the experience.
 There are no characters that will touch wagons or attendees during the hayride and there’s no need to worry about inappropriate decorations or gory special effects because there are none.
-Our spooky scarecrow trail is mild while it is light and just a little more spookier in the dark.
 Children ages 15 and younger must be accompanied by an adult at all times.

 Visit the all new 7-acre corn maze!

 This family friendly attraction will have you adventuring your way through corn-lined trails that twist, turn and dead-end.
 The maze features two paths - a small maze for younger guests and a long maze for teens and adults.
 (Guest ages 15 and younger must be accompanied by an adult).
 The maze is included in your Headless Horseman admission; cost during the day is $5/non-member and $4/Conner Prairie member.

 Can I ride in the 1859 Balloon Voyage during Headless Horseman?

 Yes.
 Voyages will be offered until 10 pm, weather permitting, each night of Headless Horseman.
 Tickets will be sold from the balloon kiosk and are $15 for non-members and $12 for members.
 You can also download coupons for $3 off the ticket price online at VisitIndy.com.
 Visit the balloon webpage.